Ravish Kumar: Early life and education

 Kumar was born on 5 December 1974 in Jitwarpur village in East Champaran district of Bihar, to Baliram Pandey and Yashoda Pandey.
 He obtained his high school education from Loyola High School, Patna.
 Later he moved to Delhi for higher studies.
 He graduated from Deshbandhu College, affiliated with the University of Delhi.
 Eventually he enrolled in post-graduate diploma in Hindi Journalism from the Indian Institute of Mass Communication.

+Kumar has a brother named Brajesh Kumar, who is an Indian National Congress leader from Bihar.

 Career

 NDTV career

 From 1994 to 2022, he was employed by NDTV India, eventually as a senior director.
 He hosted several programmes, including the channel's flagship weekday show Prime Time, Hum Log, Ravish Ki Report and Des Ki Baat.

 He has received death threats in the past for his journalism.

-On 30 November 2022, he resigned from NDTV, a day after the channel's founders and promoters Prannoy Roy and Radhika Roy resigned as directors on the board of RRPR Holding Private Limited (RRPRH).
+On 30 November 2022, he resigned from NDTV, following the acquisition of NDTV by Adani Group.

 YouTube career

-Kumar started a YouTube channel after resigning from his job.
+Kumar started a YouTube channel after resigning from his job at NDTV.
 On 5 May 2024, his channel reached the milestone of 10 million subscribers.